top of page

 Summer Camp: Intake 20-40 youth ages 8-12 years old.
 We assist youth in the community with discovering a healthy lifestyle coupled with physical fitness, literacy, mental wellness, life skills, culinary lessons, entrepreneurship, different career exploration breakouts, a summer trip & more!

-Work-Study Mentee: Allow older teens who are CY mentees to help with the programs and provide them with a stipend.
+Work-Study Mentee: Allow teens 13-15 who are CY mentees to help with the programs and provide them with a stipend.
 This allows youth to make some money and assists CY with programming while also being able to pour into youth.

-Summer Jobs: hire teen and young adults to work during the Summer Enrichment program to teach, connect and peer mentor youth.
+Summer Jobs: hire teen and young adults (16-24) to work during the Summer Enrichment program to teach, connect and peer mentor youth.

 Youth Incarceration: Work with the Juvenile Justice Intervention Center (Youth Study).
 Go into the Juvenile Justice Intervention Center 2 days per week to provide boxing, cardio fitness, physical activities, nutrition education and mentoring.
 The mentoring approach focuses on restoration, advocacy and future planning.